p00temkin/arctang/README.md

   - Enforces off-chain IPFS metadata by using the url field as a template populated by the reserve address field which holds the CID.
 Easy to update since the reserve address value can be replaced with a single transaction, which in turn changes the metadata.
   - Suitable for mutable NFTs intended to transition into immutable NFTs, with complete metadata (+mediafile) changes.
 [1]

+[1] To the best of my knowledge, still an Algorand novice.

 In common for all of these standards is that the four addresses of an ASA (manager, reservice, freeze and clawback) can be updated by the manager address unless it is set to "".